 Larger models also include a second bathroom, an optional sectional sofa, and a hobby station that converts into another bed.
 Only the 38W includes bunk beds as well, creating enough sleeping space for eight people.

-Overall, the Winnebago Forza is one of the most versatile Class A motorhomes, but its length may make it difficult to stop at most campgrounds and parks.
+Overall, the Winnebago Forza is one of the most versatile Class A motorhomes, and its length makes it perfect for full time living, but it may make it difficult to stop at some campgrounds and parks.